A list of spiritual biographies. Including spiritual personalities from Christianity, Buddhism, Hinduism, Sikhism, Islam and other traditions.

 Abbe Pierre (1912-2007) – French Catholic priest who found the Emmaüs movement, which has the goal of helping poor and homeless people and refugees.

-Bernadette Soubirous (1844-1879) – French peasant girl from town of Lourdes, who received visions of the Virgin Mary.
-Later became nun.
+Bernadette Soubirous (1844-1879) – French peasant girl from the town of Lourdes, who received visions of the Virgin Mary.
+Later became a nun.

 Desmond Tutu (1931- ) Charismatic and principled church leader.
 Played a key role in fighting apartheid during the 1970s and 1980s.
 Widely respected as a world figure of great principles.

 John Wesley (1703-1791) – Anglican preacher.
 Wesley is credited with founding the Anglican tradition of Methodism.
 Methodism stresses the role of social service to cultivate love of one’s fellow man.
 It placed less emphasis on the church establishment.